• Skip to primary navigation

 • Noodles, both whole grain, and semolina.

-• Rice, brown, wild, basmati or whatever rice we find interesting at any given time.
+• Rice, brown, wild, basmati, or whatever rice we find interesting at any given time.

-• Buckwheat, it’s a less known grain but very healthy and delicious.
+• Buckwheat, it’s a less-known grain but very healthy and delicious.

-• Quinoa, also an occasional treat.
+• Quinoa is also an occasional treat.

 • Corn flour